swim-io/pool/README.md

 # Pool Program

-A cross-chain AMM combined with Wormhole's bridging functionality to enable native asset cross-chain swaps in a seamless and efficient manner.
+A cross-chain AMM combined with Wormhole's bridging functionality to enable native asset cross-chain swaps in a seamless and efficient manner utilizing the stableswap invariant.

 ## Building